hmcts/ipam-manage/README.md

 `
 To access the APIs, this is the base URL to use - https://ipam.hmcts.net/  and then you can select which API you would like to access from this document list here - https://ipam.hmcts.net/api/docs

-**Please note that the  Docs portal doesn't work at the moment and its known problem with Azure IPAM developer team**
+**Please note that the Docs portal doesn't allow you to make API calls at the moment and its known problem with Azure IPAM developer team**

 ### API example with Postman